ferdyandannes/Speed-Prediction/README.md

 # Speed Prediction

-A repository of how to generate Pseudo-LiDAR from monocular depth information.
+A repository of how to estimate the object speed from real-world coordinate.

 ## Getting Started